maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
-10   CLR        BANK            Clears contents of a BANK.
+10   VAR        BANK            Converts BANK into the type that's inferred.
 11   BLN        BANK            Converts BANK into a boolean.
 12   INT        BANK            Converts BANK into an integer.
 13   FLT        BANK            Converts BANK into a float.